-For more complex instruments, such as real estate, the Fund uses proprietary valuation models, which are usually developed from recognized valuation models.
+For more complex instruments, such as real estate, equity investments and debt, the Fund uses proprietary valuation models, which are usually developed from recognized valuation models.
 Some or all of the significant inputs into these models may not be observable in the market and are derived from market prices or rates or are estimated based on assumptions.
 Valuation models that employ significant unobservable inputs require a higher degree of management judgment and estimation in the determination of fair value.
 Management judgment and estimation are usually required for the selection of the appropriate valuation model to be used, determination of expected future cash flows on the financial instruments being valued, determination of the probability of counterparty default and prepayments and selection of appropriate discount rates.

-Real estate fair value is determined using recognized valuation techniques, including the income approach (direct capitalization) and direct comparison approach.
+The fair value of real estate is determined using recognized valuation techniques, including the income approaches (direct capitalization and discounted cash flow) and the direct comparison approach.